internetarchive/fatcat/rfc.md

 with other systems easier (eg, search engines, replicated databases, alternative storage backends, notification frameworks, etc.).

-## Itentifiers
+## Identifiers

-A fixed number of first class "entities" would be defined, with common behavior and schema layouts.
+A fixed number of first-class "entities" would be defined, with common behavior and schema layouts.
 These would all be semantic entities like "work", "release", "container", and "person".

-fatcat identifiers would be semanticly meaningless fixed-length random numbers, usually represented in case-insensitive base32 format.
+fatcat identifiers would be semantically meaningless fixed-length random numbers, usually represented in case-insensitive base32 format.
 Each entity type would have its own identifier namespace.
 Eg, 96-bit identifiers would have 20 characters and look like: